 "These exploits can hit many devices today, because the security patches that fix them may not be available for some versions of Android, or were not installed by the user," the researchers added.

-Once it hacks any Android device, Gooligan starts generating revenue for the hackers by buying apps from the Google Play Store and writing on behalf of the owner of the phone.
-The malware also installs adware to generate additional revenue for the hackers.
+Once he has violated any Android device, Gooligan starts generating revenue for hackers by buying applications from the Google Play Store and writing reviews on behalf of the phone owner.
+Malware also installs adware to generate extra revenue to hackers.

 Google's official position on the issue, as we received from the company: